The Strata Florida Trust

 • for the advancement of education in connection with Strata Florida and its surrounding landscape and heritage.

-Following the purchase of the buildings in 2016 the Trust is carrying forward the aims of the Strata Florida Project under its second objective, creating the basis for the long-term activities which will sustain the buildings conserved and sensitively developed under its first objective.
-The intention is to create a multi-functional Strata Florida Centre/Canolfan Ystrad Fflur which will reflect and respect the historical traditions of the site and its landscapes, whether in the creative arts and skills or in its religious, social and political meanings.
-In particular we wish to hold true to its special spiritual qualities felt by those who visit the site.
-These will have value in the promotion of identity and well-being.
+Following the purchase of the buildings in 2016 the Trust has been carrying forward the aims of the Strata Florida Project under its second objective, creating the basis for the long-term activities which will sustain the buildings conserved under its first objective.
+The intention is to create a multi-functional centre at Strata Florida Centre which will reflect and respect the historical traditions of the site and its landscapes, whether in the creative arts and skills or in its religious, social and political meanings.
+In particular we wish to hold true to the special spiritual qualities felt by those who visit the site.
+Indeed, these will have value in the promotion of identity and well-being.
 The Centre will also serve the interests of the local and regional economy through cultural and environmental tourism, as well as engage in the need for relevant skills provision in the community and further afield.
-Behind all of this will be a continuing programme of research which will continue to reveal and increase our understanding of the site's historic importance, now recognised by the World Monument Fund.
+Behind all of this will be a continuing programme of research which will continue to reveal and increase our understanding of the site's historic importance, now recognised by the World Monuments Fund.

-The Trustees are: Professor David Austin (Chairman); Professor Roger Earis (Secretary); John Wildig; Lt-General Jonathon Riley; Professor Elan Closs Stephens; Dr Ann Rhys; Gaenor Parry; Richard Broyd; Professor Dafydd Johnston; Very Revd.
+The Trustees are: Professor David Austin (Chairman); Professor Roger Earis (Secretary); John Wildig; Dr Ann Rhys; Gaenor Parry; Richard Broyd; Professor Elan Closs Stephens; Dr Eurwyn Wiliam; Dr. Jane Davidson; Cllr.
+Ifan Davies; Mick Taylor; Professor Dafydd Johnston; and the Very Revd.
 Wyn Evans.
+Michael Norman and Professor John Darlington (the World Monument Fund) are Special Advisers and attend the Trust Board.
+Mandie Cowie is Minutes Secretary.

 The registered address is: Brynteg, North Road, Lampeter, Ceredigion, SA48 7HZ